speters/ClipperDuet2N2k/README.md

 For convenience, NMEA2000 traffic is output on the serial port in ActiSense format.
 So the __ClipperDuet2N2k__ could be also used as a NMEA2000 to (USB-)serial gateway (with or without being connected to a Clipper Duet).

+### Firmware update

+In case the firmware was compiled with OTA firmware update possibility (`WITH_OTA` defined), __ClipperDuet2N2k__  starts a WIFI access point when the Clipper Duet is in configuration mode.
+The access point will appear with a SSID _ClipperDuet2N2k_-..._.

+You can access the update web page via going to _clipperduet2n2k.local_ or _192.168.4.1_ in the web browser of your device connected to the _ClipperDuet2N2k-..._  access point.

+As soon as configuration mode is left, __ClipperDuet2N2k__ will reboot without WIFI.

+__Attention:__
+Make sure your settings are configured correctly after a firmware upgrade!
+Non-volatile-memory might have been overwritten by the update.

 ## Implementation insights

 The PIC microcontroller of the Clipper Duet tells the HT1621 LCD controller which segments should be on depending on the values to be displayed.